 People shortages are common in multiple sectors right now but are being felt particularly in transportation.

 Whilst this is a global challenge, there has been a much-publicized ongoing struggle to source HGV drivers in the UK, with tens of thousands of individuals needed to plug the gap.
-While the government has brought in new measures to try and address the situation, prominent voices see shortages of trained drivers persisting into 2022, creating further cost pressures on businesses who have had to increase pay and benefits just to keep their operations moving.
+While the government has brought in new measures to try and address the situation, prominent voices see shortages of trained drivers persisting into 2022, creating further cost pressures on businesses that have had to increase pay and benefits just to keep their operations moving.

 This situation has also had a notable impact on the already strained product, materials, and component lead times, forcing companies into some difficult conversations with customers looking for deliveries to satisfy demand – especially now during the busy holiday season.